SAP/app-studio-toolkit/packages/app-studio-toolkit/README.md

 This toolkit is a prerequisite for other extensions that require its SAP capabilities.

+## Telemetry and Data Collection

+This extension collects usage data to help improve SAP products and enhance the user experience.
+The collected data is sent to SAP in accordance with our [Privacy Statement](https://www.sap.com/about/legal/privacy.html).

+If you prefer not to share usage data, you can disable telemetry by setting `sapbas.telemetryEnabled` to false in your VS Code settings.

 ## Project API

 Provides the SAP project structure (for example SAP HANA, SAP Fiori, CAP, MDK, etc.), project type, metadata and details.
 See [Example VSCode Extension using workspace instance](https://github.com/SAP/app-studio-toolkit/blob/main/examples/vscode-using-workspace-api/README.md#example-vscode-extension-using-workspace-instance).